JeCheeseSmith/Clash-of-ppdb-s/documentation/statsBuilding.md

-Also see stats.odt / https://docs.google.com/document/d/1NPCh-eCaVWMZpIOB37ut8xCqsfIeD3AStPSm6Jjfyx4/edit#heading=h.mlj3clo6yci5

-### Buildings
+# Buildings
+> List of several statistics on the gameMechanics.
+> > It defines how many resource are produced/time unit, storage limits, upgrade times, ...

-Initial build time for all buildings is 10 seconds unless otherwise stated
+Initial build time for all buildings is 10 seconds unless otherwise stated.

 #### Governmental buildings

 Upgrade time for storage buildings